StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 ## Uninstall

 To uninstall the Kubernetes StackPack, go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **Kubernetes** screen and click **UNINSTALL**.
 All Kubernetes StackPack specific configuration will be removed from StackState.

+See the Kubernetes Agent documentation for instructions on [how to uninstall the StackState Cluster Agent and the StackState Agent](/setup/agent/kubernetes.md#uninstall) from your Kubernetes cluster.

 ## Release notes